 Indie Spice Grill in Swords is the original of the group now with restaurants in Sandymount and Naas as well.
 This is modern Indian food at its best, served in stylish and contemporary surroundings with more than a little panache.

-Owner Tariq Salahuddin has been at the forefront of Indian restaurants in Ireland for over 20 years, and his restaurants have regularly been winners in all the top food awards, including one year when our late colleague Paolo Tullio awarded two of the restaurants awards in the same year.
-With that in mind, and because consistency is a byword here, I an going to let you read Paolo’s last review of Swords.
-Some small things may have changed, but the quality and pleasure in eating great food shines through.
+Owner Tariq Salahuddin has been at the forefront of Indian restaurants in Ireland for over 20 years, and his restaurants have regularly been winners in all the top food awards, including one year when our late colleague Paolo Tullio awarded two of the restaurants awards in the same year, and more recently they have received the best World Cuisine award from the RAI.

 Indie Spice Swords is one of the top Indian restaurants in Ireland.
 This cooking reflects the new India, a melting pot of flavours and influences, both traditional and contemporary.
 Simply excellent.